Sirraide/clopts/README.md

 will store it in the first positional argument that does not yet have a value.

 Just like `option`s, positional arguments take up to four template parameters and need not be strings.
 However, unlike `option`s, positional arguments are required by default.
+Additionally, positional options can’t be overridable (see `multiple<>` for more info on this).

 By way of illustration, consider the following options:
 ```c++